Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data: Motion Tracking via Residual Policy

 \section{Motion Tracking via Residual Policy}

-As a final step, we use RL to train a policy that tracks a synthesized reference motion robustly.
-We design the RL policy to generate a residual joint position action added to the joint position components of the reference motion.
-Additionally, to facilitate the training for highly dynamic gait patterns such as \emph{Gallop}, we adopt the asymmetric actor critic approach \cite{pinto2018asymmetric} which incorporates privileged information in the observation of the critic, to better guide the training.
+As a final step, we use RL to train a policy that tracks a synthesized reference motion robustly on physical robot.
+The policy is designed to generate residual joint positions that are added to the reference motion, enabling the system to compensate for the discrepancies between the synthesized motion and real-world dynamics.